farneet24/Scribble/README.md

 ## Contributors

-I would like to thank [Gaurav Kumar Meena](https://github.com/gauravmeee), for their efforts and contributions to this project:
+I would like to thank [Gaurav Kumar Meena](https://github.com/gauravmeee), for his efforts and contributions to this project: